Guillermo O’Donnell Memorial Lecture Series

 The Kellogg Institute for International Studies established the Guillermo O’Donnell Memorial Lecture in 2014 in honor of the Institute’s founding director, a leading intellectual in the promotion of democracy and human development.
 The annual lecture is designed to carry forward the enduring legacy of O’Donnell’s scholarship.

-Speakers for the series will be chosen from among distinguished public intellectuals and policy makers who have made major contributions to promoting democracy and human development around the world.
+Speakers for the series will be chosen from among distinguished scholars, public intellectuals, and policy makers who have made major contributions to understanding or promoting democracy and human development around the world.
 With the annual lecture, the Kellogg Institute aims to focus attention on work furthering its core themes, the twin aspirations of political participation and human welfare.

 Please send a one-page letter explaining the nominee’s contributions to the promotion of democracy and human development and, if possible, a CV.